 This Code of Practice specifically describes the manufacture of compressed oxidant - fuel gas mixtures under the conditions of gas temperatures and pressures detailed within this document.
-The manufacture of liquefied and liquid oxidant - fuel gas mixtures and the manufacture of compressed oxidant -fuel gas mixture by dynamic methods that is the filling into the cylinder by blending the components dynamically at calculated flow-rates) are outside of the scope of this document.
+The manufacture of liquefied and liquid oxidant - fuel gas mixtures and the manufacture of compressed oxidant -fuel gas mixture by dynamic methods (filling into the cylinder by blending the components dynamically at calculated flow-rates) are outside of the scope of this document.

-This code of practice shall be used in conjunction with the information and principles contained in IGC Document.
-39/07"Guidelines for the safe preparation of gas mixtures in cylinders" (or refer to AIGA 047/08).
+This code of practice shall be used in conjunction with the information and principles contained in AIGA 047 /EIGA IGC Document.
+39/08 "The safe preparation of gas mixtures".